LuckySagar/LuckySagar/README.md

 - 💞️ I’m looking to collaborate on instagram
 - 📫 How to reach me : luckykumarmehta142003@gmail.com
 - 😄 Pronouns: lucky
-- ⚡ Fun fact: i also do content writing
+- ⚡ Fun fact: i also do content creation

 <!---
 LuckySagar/LuckySagar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.